 Exclusionary time within the school setting should be a time for learning, catching up on missed work, problem-solving, getting academic support/tutoring, meeting with counselors or social-emotional coaches.
 It is incumbent on the school and school division to hire and train supervisory personnel who have the skills and knowledge to work with a variety of students.
 Traditionally a paraprofessional fills the role of supervisor in exclusionary settings at school.
 Paraprofessionals assigned to students in these settings should have excellent interpersonal skills, organizational skills, and appropriate training for implementing a program that supports students to return to their regularly scheduled classrooms with improved self-management skills.
 Teachers, school counselors, and mental health professionals should also be a part of a well-designed in-school exclusionary setting.

+See the Administrative Code of Virginia 8VAC20-671-640 and 8VAC20-671-650 for regulations, definitions, and prohibitions regarding the use of time-out and seclusion.

 Homebound services